About

 Jason Keith

 Jason is an attorney, a 23+ year veteran as the Access Fund’s Policy Director, serves as Senior Policy Advisor for the American Mountain Guides Association, and is the Managing Director for Public Land Solutions, a non-profit that works on issues related to outdoor recreation management, conservation, and economic development.
-Jason co-directs Moab, Utah’s Running Up for Air race and lives in Moab with his wife and family.
+Jason co-directs Moab, Utah’s Running Up for Air race and lives in Moab with his family.

 Tia Bodington